 Instead, all we do is mount the heat pump outside, put the air handlers in each room, and connect them with line sets that usually run through the walls.

-Snowflake Air is a certified Mitsubishi Diamond Dealer with an outstanding reputation for mini split installations here in the Treasure Valley.
+Snowflake Air is a certified Mitsubishi Diamond Dealer with an outstanding reputation installing mini splits in Cascade, ID homes and across Treasure Valley..
 If you’d like to learn more about how ductless heating and cooling can make your home more comfortable and energy-efficient — or if you have any other HVAC concerns — call or email us for a free consultation.